 The history of mass communications below states the written word emerged around 35,000 years ago.
 The printing press emerged around 600 years ago, but printed media technically existed for thousands of years.
 Way before newspapers, the Romans and Greeks used scrolls, Egyptians used papyrus, and ancient China used a form of paper to distribute information, even if that information was limited to an inner circle of elites or an educated few in those cases.

-Today, printed media includes not only newspapers but magazines, professional publications, academic journals, comic books, and graphic novels (photographic and illustrated communication is also printed media), even local newsletters put through doors about upcoming events is printed media.
+Today, printed media includes not only newspapers but magazines, professional publications, academic journals, comic books, graphic novels (photographic and illustrated communication is also printed media), and even local newsletters put through doors about upcoming events in printed media.

 Outdoor and Transit Media

 Although this has many similarities with printed media, it is considered a type of mass communication requiring its own category.
 Outdoor and transmit media typically tend to be advertising material (but not always).
 It is billboards, commercial posters, banners, and advertising vehicles with billboards and posters that drive around a small area helping to spread the word about an event.